Supporting Your Piano Playing Journey

 The relationship between music teachers and their students is a particularly important one.
 At best it can nurture young people’s development both as a person and bring out the best of their talents as a musician.
 But what happens when boundaries are crossed and rules get broken?

-Author Fiona Whelpton has allowed me to share this interview with her, in which she talks about her own ordeal and the road to recovery …
+Author Fiona Whelpton has very kindly allowed me to share this interview in which she talks about her own ordeal and the road to recovery …

 Thank you for agreeing to share your story with others, Fiona.